codeswitcher0/lj2dw-filters/README.md

 ## batchfriendgrant.pl

 If you keep a list of who of your LJ friends has a DW account, and what each LJ friend's DW account name is, batchfriendgrant.pl can read that file, and send each line to friendgrant.pl, and it will generate a list of console commands, to grant each user the same filter access on DW as they had on LJ.
+This makes it easy to do a whole lot of friends at once, and also to keep track of which ones you've done.

 The batch file has to have one LJ/DW username correspondence pair per line, the LJ username first, then the DW username separated by a pipe, like so: